 You can definitely see the use for preppers.
 And to be honest, these aren’t even new items either.
-When I was growing up, my parents had a pot belly fireplace with a flat surface on top that we’d boil water, pan fry eggs and even cook dinner.
-Nowadays, I have an electric kettle and electric stovetop.
+When I was growing up, my parents had a potbelly fireplace with a flat surface on top where we’d boil water, pan fry eggs, and even cook dinner.
+Nowadays, I have an electric kettle and an electric stovetop.
 If the electricity was to go, I’d be using my fire stove for everything.

 As you can see, a big thing for my prepper gear consists of the essentials of water, food and more good food items.
 When it comes to actually getting that food, I can not live off freeze-dried food or long-lasting tin food, I know my family can’t either.
 We are too used to eating fresh, gourmet, homegrown meals, and in all honesty, if the SHTF, I’d like to think I would be sitting back still eating herb-doused chicken wings.